 On the whole, most journalists are responsible people.
 But, they have a job to do and will be under pressure to get information.

-If you are unhappy with the behavior of a journalist, you could tell them that you will report them to their employer.
+If you are unhappy with the behaviour of a journalist, you could tell them that you will report them to their employer.
 If this does not work, go ahead and report them by writing to their editor (newspapers) or news editor (television and radio).

 If you do not want to have to deal with confrontational situations, Hostage UK can help.